Water damage Restoration Service in Southern Vermont or wherever you may live is devastating.

 We, at Catamount Response, a division of Catamount Carpet Cleaning, in the event of water damage, take care of your problem from A to Z.

-We protect your furnishings, extract water, disengage carpet, remove or save padding (depending on the type of damage), treat carpet and flooring with a mildewcide, install airmovers and dehumidifiers, monitor the drying process daily, install pad and carpet, place furniture and doors back.
+We protect your furnishings, extract water, disengage carpet, remove or save padding (depending on the type of damage), treat carpet and flooring with an anti-microbial, install air movers and dehumidifiers, monitor the drying process daily, install pad and carpet, place furniture and doors back.
 In most cases, we can restore your home in as little as four days.

 In severe cases where ceilings have collapsed and walls need painting, we can recommend local contractors to help you put it all back together.
 We also have a good rapport with all insurance companies.

-SO, if your faced with a water damage problem, do the smart thing, call Catamount Response/Catamount Carpet Cleaning at 802-464-3839 or e-mail us.
+SO, if your faced with a water damage problem, do the smart thing, call Catamount Response/Catamount Carpet Cleaning at 802-464-3839 or 802-254-8466 or e-mail us for your water damage restoration service.

 All IICRC-certified professionals have the training and experience to identify moisture sources, evaluate mold growth (visible or suspected), contain damage, remove contamination and dry materials to ensure that mold will not return.